 Simon’s zeal to Nazify Luxembourg was very great.
 For example, he mandated that all street signs, place names, and buildings should be changed from French to German.
-He even included the inscriptions on tombstones.
+Additionally, he even included the inscriptions on tombstones.
 Simon additionally demanded family names be “Germanized.”
-Fortunately for this constitutional monarchy, the Nazis’ “eternal reign” over Luxemburg only lasted a few years.
+Fortunately, the constitutional monarchy, the Nazis’ “eternal reign” over Luxemburg lasted a few years.
 After which, its citizens were finally free to reassume their true identity.

-In the biblical Book of Daniel we read the story of four young Jewish men who were uprooted from their homeland in 605 BC.
+In the Book of Daniel we read the story of four young Jewish men who were uprooted from their homeland in 605 BC.
 The conquerors transplanted them into the virtual capitol of the world, Babylon (Daniel 1:1-20).
-The Babylonian King, Nebuchadnezzar tried to squeeze them into his own mold of what young leaders should be.
-He forced them to change their names, taught them the Babylonian language, customs, and religion.
-He tried to erase their old identity and reshape them into his own image and model.
-Thousands of other young men – similarly uprooted from their countries – conformed to Nebuchadnezzar’s wishes.
-However, these four men – Daniel, Hannaniah, Mishael, and Ahaziah – did not.
+First of all, the Babylonian King, Nebuchadnezzar tried to squeeze them into his own mold of what young leaders should be.
+Also, the king forced them to change their names, taught them the Babylonian language, customs, and religion.
+Finally, he tried to erase their old identity and reshape them into his own image and model.
+Thousands of other young men—similarly uprooted from their countries—conformed to Nebuchadnezzar’s wishes.
+However, these four men–Daniel, Hannaniah, Mishael, and Ahaziah—did not.

-Sure, they learned the King’s languages, customs, and answered to the names he imposed on them.
-But when it came to worshiping his gods and practicing idolatry, they drew the line and made up their minds to remain true to the God of heaven.
+They knew the King’s languages, customs, and answered to the names he imposed on them.
+But, when it came to worshipping his gods and committing idolatry, they made up their minds to remain true to the one God.
 They agreed to be servants of Nebuchadnezzar, but first and foremost they were servants of God.

-It’s a good thing, too – not just for Daniel and his friends, but for Nebuchadnezzar as well.
-For very soon the very faith, integrity, and courage of these men would distinguish them above all those who abandoned their own faith for the king’s.
+It’s a good thing, too—not just for Daniel and his friends, but for Nebuchadnezzar as well.
+Because, of their very faith, integrity, and courage of these men, it distinguished them from those who abandoned their faith in their own king.
 No one condemned them to obscurity nor did the king exile them for their courageous stand.
-Daniel and his fellow servants of God were catapulted to the heights of political power.
-They became the king’s key advisors.
+As a result, Daniel and his fellow servants of God were catapulted to the heights of political power.
+Therefore, they became the king’s key advisors.